redcode/Z80/README.md

 <br>

-## Use in Non-Free / Proprietary Software
+## Use in Proprietary Software
-This library is released under the terms of the [GNU General Public License v3](https://www.gnu.org/copyleft/gpl.html), but I can license it for non-free projects if you contact [me](mailto:contact@zxe.io?subject=Z80%20non-free%20licensing).
+This library is released under the terms of the [GNU General Public License v3](https://www.gnu.org/copyleft/gpl.html), but I can license it for non-free/propietary projects if you contact [me](mailto:contact@zxe.io?subject=Z80%20non-free%20licensing).